 - Find the Base Address of the

-Function. - Craft a Payload
+getSecretFunction. - Craft a Payload

-. - Send the Payload as User Input to Trigger the Overflow.
+(offset + *getSecret). - Send the Payload as User Input to Trigger the Overflow.

 However, it's not as straightforward as it sounds.
-After trying several methods to modify the user input, I found that hooking GetStringUTFChars
+After trying several methods to modify the user input, I found that hooking GetStringUTFChars was the most effective approach.
+So, we'll hook GetStringUTFChars from the libnative-lib.so library.

-For additional learning, I've included some extra code to explore Frida's capabilities, such as finding the base address of a library using Module.findBaseAddress("libname.so")
+For additional learning, I've included some extra code to explore Frida's capabilities, such as finding the base address of a library using Module.findBaseAddress("libname.so").

 Here's the Frida script: